osgi/osgi.enroute/osgi.enroute.web.simple.provider/readme.md

 Accessing `http://localhost:8080/myapp/foo.html` will display the contents of foo.html from `com.acme.foo`, and `http://localhost:8080/myapp/foo.html` will display the contents of bar.html from com.acme.bar.

-Note that using the mixin mechanism, it is also possible to access files from a segregated bundle via the BSN path (without the `/bnd` part): `http://localhost:8080/osgi.enroute.web.example/index.txt`.
+Note that using the mixin mechanism, it is also possible to access files from a segregated content bundle via the BSN path (without the `/bnd` part): `http://localhost:8080/osgi.enroute.web.example/index.txt`.
 This is provided for convenience and backwards-compatibility.